-These mobiles require rare resources to build, energy to manufacture, and fuel to ship.
+These phones require rare resources to build, energy to manufacture, and fuel to ship.

-By buying used or refurbished mobiles, you help to offset this impact and ensure that resources spent are used for longer.
+By buying used or refurbished phones, you help to offset this impact and ensure that resources spent are used for longer.

 Spend less and save the planet doing so...
 We think that’s pretty awesome.